JackGamesAR/portfolio/index.md

 This is a Minecraft Server and Discord Server.
 It is owned by three large YouTubers, who go by the names Jelly, Slogo, and Crainer.
 With a combined total of over 20 million subscribers, this is their official Minecraft Server.
 I joined the HoaxMC Staff Team as a Trial Moderator back in June 2020, and worked my way through the staff ranks (Trial Mod, Moderator, Mod+) before getting promoted to a Senior Moderator in September 2020.
 I then remained as a Senior Moderator until May 2021, retiring after around 11 months on the team.
 You can check out the HoaxMC Discord Server [here](https://hoaxmc.com/discord)

+### MineSaga:

+This is a type of Discord server which has an amazing concept I've never seen elsewhere - Skyblock, but entirely via Discord.
+You can use grinders, go mining, use crates, fishing, etc... all via Discord commands, and receive server prizes for coming in the top 3.
+This server was previously a physical Minecraft server, but is now fully on Discord.
+It has over 22,000 members, and is a Discord partnered server - I am a helper there.
+You can check out Minesaga [here](https://discord.gg/minesaga)

 ### Jack's Hangout:

 This is my personal server with 180 members.
 It is mainly for my [YouTube Channel](https://youtube.com/JackGamesAndReviews), however it has an active and fun community, where people can chat, share memes, and also use my bot that I coded to complete "Jobs" to earn coins, in order to purchase coloured name roles!
 You can check out my server [here](https://discord.gg/2thPqQWJsR)